Visual Content Myth #5: Influencer Content Directly Leads to Sales

 “I’m talking about an increase of between three and four times ROAS versus our internal content.”

 In addition to digital ads, you should repurpose this content on owned social media feeds, marketing emails, and ecommerce websites.

 The first step in repurposing influencer content is to ensure you're legally allowed to.
-Be up front with them about your intentions before the partnership begins.
-Let them know you'll be repurposing this content and exactly where it will be used.
+Be up front with influencers about your intentions before the partnership begins.
+Let them know you'll be repurposing the content and exactly where it will be used.